josdoaitran/software-testing-everything/ManageTestCasesBugsJira.md

 In case of invalid test case that has become obsolete or cannot be run.
 We will update the status as shown below:
 ![](https://www.3pillarglobal.com/wp-content/uploads/2014/11/xJIRA-KP-9.jpg.pagespeed.ic.hKfxFOR_Dg.webp)

 *Note:*

 Same transition screen open to enter comments in case of other status (Closed, TC-Template, TC-Ready to Run etc.)

+## Report in JIRA of Test Cases

+We can generate execution report using different criteria (We can use the entered comments during execution of TC as search criteria).

+### Search Criteria:

+### Sprint Wise Report